leopi99/photoSync_api/README.md

 - Handles login and registration
 - Adds pictures to the database; this does not saves the image in the database, using the structured paths uses the username and the file creation date.
 - Saves the media files in the server
-- Serve the syncronized files (currently pictures and videos)
+- Serve the syncronized files (currently pictures and videos, tested only with photos)
 - Available outside your house [TODO] (maybe using ngrok)

 ## How to setup the server